Remmeauth/remme-core/docs/user-guide/advanced-guide/node-ssl-cert.rst

    :align: center
    :alt: Download auth file

-And using a brand new terminal window on the local machine transfer the file to the server.
+And using a brand new terminal window on the local machine transfer the authentication file to the server.
 If you use ``Windows``, you may need a bit different kind of the ``scp`` command, check |scp_on_windows| out.
+Remember to change ``459F5867C44CDB4551D93938E8116D3E`` with your file name.

 .. |scp_on_windows| raw:: html